 All 90 minute classes are $16 per class or $140 for the 10 week session.
 All two hour classes are $18 per class or $160 for the 10 week session.
 We also have monthly class cards.
 Only $95 for unlimited Level 1 and Level 2 classes for one calendar month.
 Only $105 for unlimited Level 3 and up classes for one calendar month.
 Purchase a monthly class card at your first class of the month.
 Absolutely no refunds or carryovers to a different month.

 We do not carry over missed classes from one session to the next.
 If you pay for a session you must make up missed classes during the session.
 If you are in Level 1 you may attend any other Level 1 class by simply showing up and telling the instructor you are doing a make-up.
 Students in Level 2 and above may attend any class at their level or a level close to their level.

-There are three ways to register for class:
+There are two ways to register for class: